Emory College Summer Global Internship Program

 - Meet personal, academic and career goals

-Students will be placed with companies including innovative start-ups, global organizations, multinationals, and NGOs in a variety of industry and social sectors.
+Students will intern virtually with companies including innovative start-ups, global organizations, multinationals, and NGOs in a variety of industry and social sectors.
 The internship placements are organized through program providers with extensive experience.Internship Placement Process

 Prior to departure, students will complete a personalized process including individual pre-placement meetings, industry-specific resume review, interview coaching, and customized employer outreach.
-Upon arrival, students will participate in on-site orientation that includes an introduction to local culture, transportation, health and safety protocol, and workplace cultural expectations.
-Students will complete 35 hours per week at the internship site.
-The program also includes discussion groups, cross-cultural activities, and events to integrate students into the city, local workforce, and the global internship cohort.
+At the beginning of the internship, students will participate in an orientation that includes an introduction to local culture and workplace cultural expectations.
+Students will work 30-35 hours per week during the internship.
+The program also includes discussion groups, cross-cultural activities, and events to introduce students to the city, local workforce, and the global internship cohort.

 Sample Internship Placements